olvaffe/olv-notes/coding/rust.md

       - `pub trait Error: Debug + Display`
       - that is, a type implementing `Error` must also implement `Debug` and `Display`
+    - the `Error` trait has these methods
+      - `description` is deprecated because the `Display` trait req serves the same purpose
+      - `cause` is deprecated by `source`
+      - `source` returns `Option<&dyn Error>`, which is an optional low-level error wrapped in this high-level error (that is, the root source of this error)
+      - `provide` returns associated payload (often backtrace) with this error
+      - iow, when a user chooses to deal with the generic `Error` trait rather than each concrete error type, the trait provides
+        - `Display` trait to return a string that describes this error
+        - `source` method to return the root cause, if any
+        - `provide` method to return additional info, if any
   - `std::io::Error` implements `std::error::Error` trait
     - `io::Error::new` creates an error from `ErrorKind` and a payload
       - `std::io::ErrorKind` is a plan enum